MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 - **Primary key**: Select one attribute as a primary key for each of your entities.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
 String, integer, and GUID data type attributes are supported as primary keys and will be displayed in a field for you to select from.

 - **Attribute semantic type**: Categories of your attributes, such as email address or name.
 To leverage AI models for smart prediction of semantics, save time and improve accuracy, toggle the "Intelligent mapping" to ON, and you will see AI model based semantics recommendation highlighted in the Type field for you to select.
+If you toggle this setting OFF, you will see our normal mapping recommendations.
 You can select any other type as well from the available list of options.

 > [!div class="mx-imgBorder"]
 > ![Primary key and attribute type](media/data-manager-configure-map-add-attributes-semantic-prediction.png "attribute type and semantic prediction")